TangeniThePyGuru/meetup-api/readme.md

 - get - http://{-your domain-}/api/todos
 - get - http://{-your domain-}/api/todos/1
 - post - http://{-your domain-}/api/todos - pass it some body data -> json format
+        task: Upload app to github

 - delete - http://{-your domain-}/api/todos/1
+- put - http://{-your domain-}/api/todos/1 - pass it some body data -> ensure that you use the x-www-form-urlencoded data
+        task: Test this api
+        completed: 1

 - get - http://{-your domain-}/api/users
 - get - http://{-your domain-}/api/users/1
 - post - http://{-your domain-}/api/todos - pass it some body data -> json format
+        name: Laravel Namibia
+        email: laranamibia@gmail.com
 - delete - http://{-your domain-}/api/users/1
+- put - http://{-your domain-}/api/todos/1 - pass it some body data -> ensure that you use the x-www-form-urlencoded data
+        name: Laravel SA
+        email: larasa@gmail.com